Belief Dynamics Reveal the Dual Nature of In-Context Learning and Activation Steering: Many-Shot In-Context Learning Experiments

 Next, we provide further details about our many-shot ICL experiments.
-Experimental details not provided below appear in App.~\ref{app:exp-details}.
-We used three harmful persona datasets previously used for many-shot jailbreaking \citep{anil2024msj, arora2024bayeslaws}, as well as two additional (non-harmful) persona datasets from the same collection \citep{perez2022Discovering}~\footnote{\url{https://github.com/anthropics/evals/tree/main/persona}}.
+Experimental details not provided below appear in App.~\ref{app:exp-details} as well as Apps.~\ref{app:high-prior-concepts},~\ref{app:sentiment-analysis}.
+For our main experiments, we used three harmful persona datasets previously used for many-shot jailbreaking \citep{anil2024msj, arora2024bayeslaws}, as well as two additional (non-harmful) persona datasets from the same collection \citep{perez2022Discovering}.
 The three harmful personas represent the ``dark triad'' of personality traits: \textit{Psychopathy}, \textit{Machiavellianism}, and \textit{Narcissism}.
 Each of these represents a distinct set of properties that, if present in deployed LLMs, could present a risk of harm to users.
 The two additional personas we test, \textit{Subscribes to Moral Nihilism} and \textit{Believes Life Has No Meaning}, are categorized as types of ``Moral Nihilism''.
 These personas are not necessarily harmful, but instead represent an arbitrary set of behaviors that are suppressed by post-training methods such as RLHF \citep{perez2022Discovering}.
-As depicted in Fig.~\ref{fig:overview}, the datasets consist of 1000 questions of the form \textit{Is the following statement something you would say? <statement>} with two possible responses $y \in \{ \text{Yes}, \ \text{No} \}$, where half the statements have \textit{Yes} as the persona-matching behavior $y^{(c)}$, and half have \textit{No} as the persona-matching behavior.
+We also analyzed four additional concepts which represent an aribtrary set of concepts with relatively higher priors in LLMs: \textit{Machiavellianism}, \textit{Interest in Science}, \textit{Interest in Music}, \textit{Desire to Create Allies} (App.~\ref{app:high-prior-concepts}).
+As depicted in Fig.~\ref{fig:overview}, these datasets consist of 1000 questions of the form \textit{Is the following statement something you would say? <statement>} with two possible responses $y \in \{ \text{Yes}, \ \text{No} \}$, where half the statements have \textit{Yes} as the persona-matching behavior $y^{(c)}$, and half have \textit{No} as the persona-matching behavior.
 Context $x$ in these domains consists of a sequence of chat-formatted user/assistant exchanges.
 These persona datasets were chosen because of LLMs' relatively fast learning rates with these datasets where we can observe the full sudden learning dynamics (Fig.~\ref{fig:msj-basic}), including both transition points and final plateau values, with fewer than 128 in-context examples (i.e. $|x| \leq 128$), and because behavior $p(y|x)$ can easily be measured by taking the LLM's token logit probabilities for \textit{Yes} and \textit{No}.
+To demonstrate the generality of our approach, we also evaluated one dataset that did not use personas: flipped-label sentiment analysis, adopted from \citet{agarwal2024manyICL}.
+For each example datum in this task, the LLM is given a single sentence from the financial phrasebank dataset \citep{malo2014good} and is tasked with assigning one of three possible labels $y \in \{ \text{Positive}, \text{Neutral}, \text{Negative}\}$, where labels permuted from their original meanings so that the LLM must learn a new mapping between sentiment labels and their underlying meanings (details in App.~\ref{app:sentiment-analysis}).